DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/getting-started-with-active-objects.md

 }
 ```

 As we've added the component definition in our module, we can constructor inject the servlet with the ActiveObjects service.
-Note that the `checkNotNull` method here is statically imported from the <a href="http://code.google.com/p/google-collections/" class="external-link">google collections'</a> <a href="http://google-collections.googlecode.com/svn/trunk/javadoc/com/google/common/base/Preconditions.html" class="external-link"><code>Preconditions</code> class</a>.
+Note that the `checkNotNull` method here is statically imported from the <a href="http://code.google.com/p/google-collections/" class="external-link">google collections'</a> <a href="http://google-collections.googlecode.com/svn/trunk/javadoc/com/google/common/base/Preconditions.html" class="external-link">Preconditions class</a>.

 {{% note %}}